 Until the 1970s, the steel industry formed the backbone of Pittsburgh’s economy.
-The rapid growth of the railroad industry in the mid-19th Century created a demand for steel, and the invention of the Bessemer Converter made mass production of the metal possible.
-The proliferation of steel mills in the area earned the city the nickname “Steel City.”
+The rapid growth of the railroad industry in the mid-19th century created a demand for steel.
+The proliferation of steel mills in the area earned Pittsburgh the nickname “Steel City.”

-Almost every steel company in Pittsburgh has been associated, at one point in time, with extremely high asbestos use.
+Almost every steel company in Pittsburgh has been associated, at one point in time, with heavy asbestos use.

 Other Asbestos-Related Industries

-Pittsburgh’s economy relied heavily on other industries.
-Coal and iron mining were the precursors to the growth of Big Steel.
-The factories and steel mills in Pittsburgh consumed huge quantities of coal, and during the city’s industrial heyday the skies were so dark that Pittsburgh was known as Smog City.
+Coal and iron mining were the precursors to the growth of steel plants.
+The factories and steel mills in Pittsburgh consumed huge quantities of coal.

 Transportation and Asbestos in Pittsburgh

 Pittsburgh is a major transportation hub that links western Pennsylvania to the rest of the world.
-Three major airports–Pittsburgh International, Arnold Palmer Regional, and Allegheny County–are located in the Pittsburgh area and provide passenger, cargo and general services.
+Three major airports are located in the Pittsburgh area and provide passenger, cargo, and general services:

-There are several smaller suburban airports for private planes and corporate jets.
 Freight and passenger trains run on various railway lines which connect Pittsburgh to other cities in the East Coast and the Midwest, including the Pittsburgh Line to Harrisburg and the Norfolk Southern Railway.
-Pennsylvania Station, famous from its mention in the song “Chattanooga Choo-Choo”, is located in Pittsburgh.
-In addition, six expressways and 12 state and federal highways provide roads for passenger and commercial vehicle travel.

 - B & W Main Tube Plant